 CEAP is funded by the USHHS' Low Income Home Energy Assistance Program (LIHEAP).
-The purpose of CEAP is to provide energy assistance to income-eligible households.
+The purpose of CEAP is to provide energy assistance to incomeeligible households.
 TDHCA administers the program through a network of 36 CEAP subrecipients and one statewide vendor.
 The subrecipients consist of private nonprofit entities and units of local government.
 The CEAP subrecipients and vendor make energy payments for eligible households to energy companies through a vendor agreement with energy providers.

 Eligible households may be assisted with Utility Assistance and Crisis Assistance benefits, which are the two CEAP assistance components.
 Benefits are determined on a sliding scale based on income, household size and Federal Poverty Income levels.
-The Crisis Component is designed to provide one-time energy assistance to households during a disaster such as extreme temperatures or a presidentially declared disaster.
-A utility disconnection notice may constitute a Crisis in combination with extreme temperatures or a declared disaster.
+The Crisis Component is designed to provide one-time energy assistance to households during a disaster such as extreme temperatures or a presidentially declared administrative purposes by the state.
+If the full 5% is disaster.
+A utility disconnection notice may constitute a declared disaster.